 - A news feed on death penalty topics.

-The simple reason for this is that top-notch resources of this kind already exist.
-Websites such as Hands Off Cain and La peine de mort dans le monde (in French) are excellent clearinghouses for up-to-date capital punishment news, and regularly post press releases, articles, and reports on current developments related to the death penalty (see our Links page for more websites that provide information on the death penalty).
+You can follow Death Penalty Worldwide on Twitter (@DeathPenaltyWW) or Facebook for major death penalty news updates.
+Websites such as Hands Off Cain and La peine de mort dans le monde (in French) are also excellent clearinghouses for up-to-date capital punishment news, and regularly post press releases, articles, and reports on current developments related to the death penalty (see our Links page for more websites that provide information on the death penalty).

 Why don't I see every country in the world in the database?

 The goal of the database is to provide legal information and analysis about the current law and practice of capital punishment around the world.
 Our research therefore left aside countries that have abolished the death penalty.